David Brierly

-David Alfred Brierly (January 1935 – 10 June 2008), also known as David Brierley, was an English actor.
+David Alfred Brierly (January 1935 – 10 June 2008), also known as David Brierley, was a British actor.

-Born in Yorkshire, he appeared in various television programmes but is most notable for being the voice of the robot dog K-9 during the 1979–1980 season of the BBC science fiction television series Doctor Who.
+Born in Chesterfield, Derbyshire, he appeared in various television programmes but is most notable for being the voice of the robot dog K-9 during the 1979–1980 season of the BBC science fiction television series Doctor Who.
 He succeeded John Leeson, who was K-9's original voice (Leeson subsequently returned to the role the next season).
 He also appeared as one of Ken Barlow's university lodgers Milo, in a very early episode of Coronation Street, later returning to play "Harold" a carpet layer who put in some carpets for Hilda Ogden, and Jimmy Kemp's father in the acclaimed nuclear war drama Threads.
 Brierly died of cancer on 10 June 2008.